ZiluLiang/Pirate-fMRI_Analysis/scripts/Exp1_fmri/MultivariateAnalysisPipeline.md

 $$
 where $\|∙\|_{2}$ indicated L2-norm of a vector.
 The final retrieval pattern matrix was computed by averaging $W_odd$ and $W_even$.

-Model fit was evaluated on the held-out data by applying the weights to make prediction about test stimuli and calculating the coefficient of determination (denoted $R^2$ hereafter).
+Model fit was evaluated on the held-out data by applying the weights to make predictions about test stimuli and calculating the coefficient of determination (denoted $R^2$ hereafter).
 Note that $R^2$ can be negative because the held-out data were not seen during fitting.
 If the $R^2$ was significantly above zero, it indicated that the prediction in the held-out data was successful.
-Specifically, for odd and even split, we computed  the mean $R^2$ across prediction of all test stimuli :
+Specifically, for odd and even split, we computed  the mean $R^2$ across predictions of all test stimuli :
 $$
 R^2_{odd} = 1/16\times \sum_{} (1 - \frac{\|x_{te,odd}-w_{even}X_{tr,odd}\|_2}{\|x_{te,odd}-mean(x_{te,odd})\|_2})
 $$